 *Rhoda is a gem.
 A precious gem.
 Recently, *Rhoda spent time in the ICU for pneumonia and other complications.
 I thank God that she is home and continuing to recover with her loved ones.

 It was determined during her stay in the hospital that she will need a g-tube placed to assist in feeding and accessing proper nutrition.
 With a g-tube, the hope is that *Rhoda’s body will be able to continue to grow stronger and that she will be able to make progress in many other areas because of this.
 This feeding tube will be part of her long-term care in supplement to her oral eating.

 The total cost of the g-tube and surgery will be $1,500.
 The sooner Rhoda’s body is fully healed and we have the money raised, she will have her surgery.
 A g-tube will ensure *Rhoda doesn’t have future issues with accidental aspiration, which can lead to sickness.
 It will also help her maintain a healthy weight, as stated above.
 Please consider donating toward this need if you can!
 Any amount is helpful.
 Let’s make a difference to this one!

 Another thing you can do to help is provide Pediasure! *Rhoda loves drinking it, and it aids in her nutrition and proper development, providing nutrients she may not otherwise receive through her traditional diet.

-To read more of what I’ve written about *Rhoda in the past, type her name into the search bar of my blog!
+To read more of what I’ve written about *Rhoda, type her name into the search bar of my blog!
 Thanks for partnering with SCH.